 9. Antimicrobial properties of Lavender essential oil due to monoterpenes

-Linalool and linalool oxide which exhibit antimicrobial and antioxidant activity against Escherichia coli, Pseudomonas aeruginosa, Acinetobacter bohemicus, Salmonella enteritidis, Salmonella typhimurium, Salmonella pullorum, Staphylococcus aureus, Bacillus cereus and Kocuria marina (18).
+Linalool and linalool oxide exhibit antimicrobial and antioxidant activity against Escherichia coli, Pseudomonas aeruginosa, Acinetobacter bohemicus, Salmonella enteritidis, Salmonella typhimurium, Salmonella pullorum, Staphylococcus aureus, Bacillus cereus, and Kocuria marina (18).
 It also improves the bacterial flora in the gastrointestinal tract, thereby increasing the production of digestive enzymes and improving digestion quality (19).

 10. Good for skin

 The lavender essential oil may be useful as an important facial acupuncture kit.
 As it possesses an analgesic effect that enhances cellular regeneration thus heal scar tissue.
 Also heals burns, acne, bug bites, jellyfish stings, and calms wind and heat in the head.

 Moreover, a few drops of lavender in a spray of distilled water are effective against hot flashes and red faces result from exposure to microwave radiation from cell phones or computers (20).

 11. Lavender essential oil treats headache and migraine

 A research study suggested that peppermint and lavender oil drops in water baths reduce neck pain and nausea thus lavender oil may be useful for the reduction of migraine frequency and intensity (21).
 Furthermore, this oil is also useful for the reduction of chronic low back pain as well as improves walking time and greater lateral spine flexion (22).